 Oil and gas dominate the extractive sector.
-Nigeria, in 2011, produced 2.9% and 1.2% of crude oil and gas, respectevely, worldwide.
-As of 2011's figures according to BP Statistical review, Nigeria holds 2.3% and 2.5% of crude oil and gas worldwide reserves.
-As Africa’s leading crude oil producer, Nigeria accounted for about 24% of African and about 2.9% of total world crude oil production in 2010.
-The state-owned Nigerian National Petroleum Corp.
-(NNPC) reported that crude oil output in 2011 increased by about 15% compared with that of 2009.
+According to BP 2014 Statistical review, Nigeria holds 2.2% of world's crude oil reserves and 2.7% of gas.
+As Africa’s leading crude oil producer, Nigeria accounted for 26% of African and 2.7% of total world crude oil production in 2012.
+In the same year it accounted for 1.1% of global gas production.

-The hydrocarbon sector, which included crude oil and natural gas production, accounted for about 16% of Nigeria’s real gross domestic product in 2011.
-In 2011, the oil industry has accounted for 95% of exports, estimated of more than US $100 billion, and over 80 percent of government revenue.
 The sector is dominated by joint venture operations between the Nigerian government and six major international oil companies—Shell, Mobil, Chevron, Agip, Elf and Texaco.
-Nigeria’s reserves of natural gas—an estimated 159 trillion cubic feet of proven reserves—are among the ten largest in the world, but gas production is less significant economically.
+Nigeria’s reserves of natural gas—an estimated 179 trillion cubic feet of proven reserves—are among the ten largest in the world, but gas production is less significant economically.